A Fabulous Fall Weekend in Sonoma Wine Country

 For a bit of nightlife, Hopmonk Tavern, Murphy's Irish Pub and Olde Sonoma Public House all typically feature live acoustic music and a variety of brews in relaxed, neighborhood-pub atmospheres.
 In an alley off the Plaza, you can catch blues, country, and Americana musicians performing in the cozy Sonoma Speakeasy.
 On Highway 12 several blocks west of the Plaza, Starling Bar Sonoma offers classic cocktails and craft beers in a casual, friendly setting.
 Or enjoy a quiet nightcap in the sleek 38 Degrees North lounge at the Fairmont Sonoma Mission Inn.

-Start the day at the Santé restaurant at the Fairmont Sonoma Mission Inn, known for its breakfasts, especially the lemon and cottage cheese pancakes with crème fraîche.
+Start the day at the Fairmont Sonoma Mission Inn, where the Santé restaurant is known for its breakfasts, especially the lemon and cottage cheese pancakes with crème fraîche.
 Or, at Les Pascals French pâtisserie in the folksy town of Glen Ellen (pop.
 784), chef Pascal Merle and his wife Pascale offer croissants, brioche, Khun Amun (a morning bun), and assorted quiches, as well as a variety of other pastries, breads, French cookies, and more.
 And for a hearty breakfast of waffles, omeletes, or other traditional dishes, check out the Garden Court Café, also in Glen Ellen.

 To stretch your legs a bit, head to Jack London State Historic Park, which combines 1,400 acres of trails and pristine vistas with historic buildings.
 (Tip: Check the park’s event calendar for concerts, lectures, and other fall activities.)